 - be able to support yourself and your family.

 If you are a refugee and have subsidiary protection status, you can count the time from the day when you submitted your application for asylum or application for new examination.

 If you have had a Swedish residence permit for, for example, studies that are not at a doctoral level or for a visit, you cannot count this period of time.
 That is because this type of permit is granted for a limited time, not to those who wish to live in Sweden.
 However, for example, a residence permit period for work, research and doctoral studies, or a stay in Sweden with a right of residence may be included.

-Those who have been granted a Swedish residence permit as persons otherwise in need of protection cannot be granted long-term resident status.
+If you have been granted a Swedish residence permit as a person with subsidiary protection status, you cannot be granted long-term resident status.